Meta-Network/meta-hexo-starter-custom/CONTRIBUTING.md

     $ yarn add <theme_dependencies>
     # see the section 'Add meta-space-config-filter'
     $ yarn add hexo-filter-meta-space
+    # install other dependencies in package.json
+    $ yarn
     ```

 4. Create `_config.[theme].yml` and delete the existed one (See [Hexo documention](https://hexo.io/docs/configuration#Alternate-Theme-Config)).
 Edit `_config.yml` :